Investible/main/README.md

 - [X]	Users will be able to see other user’s comments on a companies’ page

-- [ ]	There will be an index of all recent comments (Likely the home page)

 This feature list is expected to require these database tables: